RikkaApps/Riru/template/magisk_module/README.md

 ### v23.5 (55) (2021-02-11)

+- Reduce the file size
 - Prevent to be installed from recovery

   Riru requires files in `/data/adb/riru` folder, this folder is created during installation.

-  Some TWRP has broken implementations, causing the folder cannot be created, this will finally cause Riru and Riru modules not working.
+  Many TWRP has broken implementations, causing the folder cannot be created, this will finally cause Riru and Riru modules not working.

 ### v23.4 (54) (2021-01-23)